 Ubuntu and other Linux desktops generally ship with powerful file managers.
-Unlike some other operating systems, Ubuntu can handle zip archives as well as tar and other packaging formats out of the box.
-This is, of course, handy since you’ll be dealing with a lot of archives and zip files on Linux.
-Zipping and unzipping files is a very common practice in almost any field of work or even if you’re a student.
+Unlike some other operating systems, Ubuntu can handle zip and tar archives and other packaging formats out of the box.
+This is handy since you’ll be dealing with a lot of archives and zip files on Linux.
+Zipping and unzipping files is a common practice in almost any field of work even if you’re a student.
 Ubuntu makes life much easier.
 You can zip and unzip files in Ubuntu Linux using the command line.
-If you’re not comfortable with that, a simple right-click is also very useful.
+If you’re uncomfortable with that, a simple right-click is also very useful.

 Besides, several commands can help you do amazing things.
 Do not forget to check out these 20 useful commands for Ubuntu.